Dental Tourism - Philippines

 The Republic of the Philippines is an archipelago of 7,107 islands in the Western Pacific Ocean, of which some 2,000 are inhabited.
 Its neighbors include Taiwan to the north, Vietnam to the west, Borneo to the southeast, Indonesia to the south and Palau to the east.
 Its location on the Pacific Ring of Fire makes it prone to typhoons and earthquakes, and extremely wealthy in natural resources.

 The people belong to several different Asian groups, and speak a variety of dialects.
 However the official languages are Filipino and English.
 The main settlements are along the coastline.
 Inland, the terrain is mountainous and covered with tropical forest.
-Eighty per cent of the population is Roman Catholic.
+80% of the population is Roman Catholic.
 The country is a constitutional republic under a presidential system, with separation of powers and a bicameral legislature.

 The population is close to one hundred million, making the Philippines the twelfth most populous nation in the world.
 Half of these congregate on Luzon, the largest island where the average population density is 441 per km2.
 The median age is twenty-two years.
 Life expectancy for males and females is sixty-seven and seventy-five years respectively.

 Transport is relatively undeveloped due to the nature of the archipelago, and the mountainous areas inland.
 Consequently, the nation is highly mobile with a culture of texting and exchanging greetings.
 For many, cellphones double as wallets.
 In fact, the Philippines is a leader among developing nations when it comes to mobile commerce.
 Three internet exchange points connect to eight submarine cables leading to the world beyond.
 Approximately one third of Filipinos are on the internet.